mitmplay/mitm-play/README.md

   title: 'Amazon - amazon',
   url:  'https://www.amazon.com/b?node=229189',
 };
-// mitm-play ama -cspr='.' -> search: 'ama' in url and go to the website
+// mitm-play ama -dpsr='.' -> search: 'ama' in url and go to the website
 ```
 ## Screenshot
 Capture/Screeshot when user *click* specific DOM-Element *match* with `selector` or state-change, like DOM-Element getting *insert* or *remove* and match **selector** inside `observer` key.